 The kind of daycare your child receives

 Depending on the child care your child receives, your household can claim the “Maximum Hourly Rate” for CCS.
-If your daycare provider’s hourly charge is less than the standard rate for such a kind of child care, it will be used to calculate your subsidy.
+If your daycare provider’s hourly charge is less than the standard rate for such child care, it will be used to calculate your subsidy.
 Your childcare provider will use that rate to calculate your costs comparatively.
 You will also be required to enter data using the latest ccs calculator to help establish the hourly rate your daycare facility charges.

 How much money your family makes